James Law

-James Law (ca. 1560 – 12 November 1632) was Archbishop of Glasgow.
+James Law (c.
+1560 – 12 November 1632) was Archbishop of Glasgow.
 Entering the church after graduation from university, he rose to the position of Bishop of Orkney, reorganising the diocese, before rising to hold the position of Archbishop of Glasgow.

 Early life

-Law was born the son of James Law of Spittal, a portioner (minor landowner) of Lathrisk, east of Falkland in Fife, and of Agnes Strang of Balcaskie House, north of Pittenweem in Fife.
+Law was born the son of James Law of Spittal, a portioner (minor landowner) of Lathrisk, east of Falkland in Fife and illegitimate grandson of King James IV of Scotland and Agnes Isabella Stewart, Countess of Bothwell.
+His mother was Agnes Strang of Balcaskie House, north of Pittenweem in Fife.

-He graduated at the university of St Andrews M.A. in 1581 and was ordained and admitted minister of Kirkliston in West Lothian in 1585.
+He graduated at the University of St Andrews M.A. in 1581 and was ordained and admitted minister of Kirkliston in West Lothian in 1585.
 During his incumbency there he, and John Spottiswoode, then minister of Calder (based in Mid Calder, Midlothian), afterwards archbishop of St Andrews, were censured by the synod of Lothian for playing football on a Sunday.

 Bishop of Orkney

 In 1600 he was put on the standing commission of the church, in 1601 appointed one of the royal chaplains, in 1605 titular bishop of Orkney, and in 1608 moderator of the general assembly.
 He preached before the Glasgow assembly of 1610 in defence of episcopacy.
+Law, along with John Spottiswoode, David Lindsay, and Peter Blackburn, received some of James VI's episcopal appointments.

+Law became a nemesis to the Stewart earls who built for themselves a reputation as tyrants.
 He supported the cause of the people of Orkney against the oppression of Patrick Stewart, Earl of Orkney, and succeeded in getting the lands and jurisdiction of the bishopric separated from those of the earldom.
 He strengthened the rights and financial security of the bishopric of Orkney, and during his episcopate Scots Law replaced the earlier Norse Law for most purposes.
+Law relied on the support of a circle of influential merchant-lairds who were associated with local landed families.

 Towards the end of his Orkney tenure, Bishop Law had an important role in the aftermath of the 1614 rebellion of Robert, the son of Patrick Stewart, 2nd Earl of Orkney.
 Government forces suppressing the rebellion had besieged Kirkwall Castle and utterly demolished it at the order of the Privy Council of Scotland.
 A similar fate was intended for the St. Magnus Cathedral, in which rebels had hidden.
 The intervention of the Bishop prevented that from happening, saving the Cathedral - considered a fine example of Romanesque architecture.
+Law is also said to have succeeded in persuading Stewart to surrender his father's houses.